 Pros and Cons

-If you’re stuck for dental blogging ideas, how about writing a blog post based around common mistakes patients make in your niche?
-This could include seeking cheap dental implants, choosing the first dentist they come across, not flossing frequently or not at all, smoking during dental implant treatment, not attending regular dental check-ups…..
+If you’re stuck for dental blogging ideas, how about writing a blog post based on common mistakes patients make in your niche?
+This could include seeking cheap dental implants, choosing the first dentist they come across, not flossing frequently or even at all, smoking during dental implant treatment, and failing to attend regular dental check-ups…..
 If you really think about it, the list is endless.

 A Glimpse Into The Future

 You may want to blog about what’s happening in dentistry right now that may affect the future of dentistry for your patients.
 What will dentistry be like in say 2056? what will it mean for the next generation of patients?
 Everyone likes a bit of the ‘crystal ball effect‘ so why not give it to them?